-Most of us do not know that there are many indoor plants that help in filtering the air and keeping the atmosphere pure.
-Air circulation and purification are really crucial for healthy living.
+Most of us do not know that many indoor plants help filter the air and keep the atmosphere pure.
+Air circulation and purification are crucial for healthy living.

-Researchers have revealed that there are many indoor plants that can help in improving the air quality by getting rid of some harmful air pollutants.
+Researchers have revealed that many indoor plants can help improve air quality by eliminating some harmful air pollutants.

-Some of the plants absorb such toxic pollutants resulting in clean air and less humid atmosphere.
-So, if you want fresh and clean air to breathe, then it is advisable to grow such air filtering varieties in your house.
+Some plants absorb toxic pollutants resulting in clean air and a less humid atmosphere.
+So, if you want fresh and clean air to breathe, you should grow such air filtering varieties in your house.

 - Peace lilies are popular houseplants that are not very demanding.
 They need little water and sunlight to survive.
-Peace lilies are perennial plants that produce beautiful white- yellowish colored flowers.
-They are known to purify the indoor air by getting rid of pollutants like Formaldehyde and Benzene.
+Peace lilies are perennial plants that produce beautiful white- yellowish-colored flowers.
+They are known to purify the indoor air by removing pollutants like Formaldehyde and Benzene.

 - It is also known as Pleomele or the Song of India.
 It is a common houseplant that has thick evergreen leaves.
-It also produces small white colored flowers that are arranged in a cluster.
-As per NASA’s clean air study, this plant is known to get rid of air pollutants like Trichloroethylene, Xylene, and Formaldehyde.
+It also produces small white-colored flowers that are arranged in a cluster.
+As per NASA’s clean air study, this plant is known to eliminate air pollutants like Trichloroethylene, Xylene, and Formaldehyde.

-- Weeping Fig or the Ficus Tree is a popular topiary plant that is very adaptable and can tolerate poor growing conditions.
+- Weeping Fig or the Ficus Tree is a popular topiary plant that is adaptable and can tolerate poor growing conditions.
 It has elegant, dark green leaves that are waxy in appearance.
-As per NASA’s study, this plant is believed to purify the indoor air efficiently by getting rid of harmful pollutants.
+As per NASA’s study, this plant is believed to purify the indoor air efficiently by eliminating harmful pollutants.

-Some other houseplants that have air filtering properties are Reed Palm, Boston Fern, Rubber Plant, English Ivy, Dwarf Date Palm and Chinese evergreen.
-These are wonderful plants that can easily be grown indoors for a fresh supply of air to breathe.
+Other houseplants with air filtering properties are Reed Palm, Boston Fern, Rubber Plant, English Ivy, Dwarf Date Palm, and Chinese evergreen.
+These are beautiful plants that can quickly be grown indoors for a fresh supply of air to breathe.

 Source of Information on Houseplants for Air Filtration